mlzarathustra/ondes/TO-DO.md

      To that end, configure should be able to interpret dot-notation:
      ```
+        lfo1:
+          ...
-         out: osc1
+          out: osc1.pwm
+            base: 20  # these may only make sense for LFO
+            amount: 90

+        osc1:

-         #  should be out: osc1.pwm
+          #  osc1.pwm represents a list of inputs.
+          #  These must be supported by the underlying WG class.
-         #  so we can have a separate input for frequency
+          #  The main inputs of a WG are for frequency.

+          #  Another possible use case:

+        midi-key:
+          type: midi-key # the key number 0-128
+          out: env1.rate
      ```
  - the dot notation might help also with input levels for the OpAmp.
 If we can label the inputs, then we can give them base/amt settings.

  - velocity
-    - review all amplitude adjustments
+    - review all amplitude adjustments (currentValue() occurrences in the wave directory)
     - is the pitch scaling right? it sounds about right.
     - figure out good adjustments for velocity sensitivity.
         - amount (0-100)
         - base (0-100)
         - min(100, base + (vel * (amt/100)))
         - consider: the minimum the QS puts out is about 11, and it almost never gets to 128.
 So maybe find a way to spread out the limited set of values? (so that 11 might map to zero)

- - wave gens
-     - need a level control;
-     - distinguish between it, and the ampOverride set using output-amp.

  - add a low-pass filter near 20khz to reduce aliasing

  - pitch bend